KIT-Workflows/-Dihedral-Scan/README.md

 ### 7. Save and Run Workflow.

-Once all the settings and parameters are provided, save the workflow is mandatory, then make it RUN :D!.
+Once all the settings and parameters are provided, save the workflow (mandatory), then make it RUN :smiley:! :fire: .